 On entry to Seaham High School, all students are placed in a Curriculum pathway.
 This is initially based on their Y6 SATS and Teacher Assessment results at the end of Year 6.
 Also, the level of support highlighted by the primary school may determine which Curriculum Pathway your child is placed into.
 During the course of Year 7 and other year groups, The Year Leaders hold regular meetings with the English and Maths departments.
 This is where students are reviewed and monitored.
 Students underachieving will be discussed and support allocated where necessary.
 Sometime students are moved between the Curriculum Pathways if it is felt such a move is appropriate.

-The Curriculum model adopted at Seaham High School is tailored for the needs of our students and varies from Pathway to Pathway and between the years of 7-11.
-The Blue Pathway Curriculum is heavily weighted to support the Literacy and Numeracy needs of the students and their individual needs.
-The Blue Pathway classes are much smaller classes than Green, Red and Purple Pathways, ranging from 11-17 students per class.
-Some students also access intervention lessons.
-At KS3 this intervention supports literacy and numeracy needs.
+The Curriculum model adopted at Seaham High School is tailored for the needs of our students and between the years of 7-11.
+Our Nurture Provision Curriculum is heavily weighted to support the Literacy and Numeracy needs of the students and their individual needs.
+These classes are much smaller classes, ranging from 13-16 students per class.
+Some students also access intervention lessons, working in small groups in the Pitstop.
+At KS3 this intervention supports there needs based on the four main area of SEND; Communication and Interaction, Cognition and Learning, Social, Emotional and Mental Health and Sensory and/or Physical .
 At KS4 students are supported in areas of the curriculum where they are underachieving.

 How is the decision made about the type and how much support my child will receive?

 Seaham High School has a substantial support team, who provide learning and behaviour Support.
-In class, Learning Support Assistants usually work with students with EHCPs or in Blue pathway classes but when required Learning Support is allocated to Green Pathway in core subject areas.
-All SEND students on the SEND Register have a keyworker and a Support Plan.
-Successful strategies for the student are incorporated in the plan and then teachers ensure that Quality First teaching is provided for all students.
+In class, Learning Support Assistants usually work with students with EHCPs in core subjects when required or in the Nurture Provision classes. .
+All SEND students on the SEND Register have a keyworker and a Support Plan, on SENDit.
+Successful strategies / provision for the student are incorporated in the plan and then teachers ensure that Quality First teaching is provided for all students.

 At Seaham High School, we offer many forms of additional provision, including: